- Glucose spikes, also known as blood sugar spikes, occur when you have more glucose in your bloodstream than your cells can take in for energy.

 While a glucose spike may feel differently for each person, some common symptoms include tiredness, thirst, and hunger.
 Alternatively, some people may be asymptomatic and not notice when they are spiking.

-Another major sign of a glucose spike followed by a crash is the feeling of being “hangry” (hungry + angry) in which you may feel irritable while also feeling hungry.
+Another major sign of a glucose spike followed by a crash is the feeling of being “hangry” (hungry and angry) in which you may feel irritable while also feeling hungry.
 This feeling often stems from a drop in glucose that signals an increase in ghrelin, known as the hunger hormone.
 This triggers a cascade of other hormones including the stress hormone cortisol, which explains why you feel irritable or impulsive in addition to physical hunger pangs.

-While hanger caused by low glucose can happen when you undereat or go too long in between meals, it can also happen in high glycaemic diets in which your glucose levels are constantly spiking and crashing.
+While “hanger” caused by low glucose can happen when you undereat or go too long in between meals, it can also happen in high glycaemic diets in which your glucose levels are constantly spiking and crashing.

 After you eat something with a lot of carbs and notice symptoms of a spike, incorporating movement may help temper the spike.
-A brisk 10-minute walk after eating may be all you need to prevent or lessen a glucose spike.
-Other quick bursts of exercise can also help, such as 10 minutes of bodyweight squats, jumping jacks, lunges, and calf raises.
-It’s a good idea to drink plenty of water and opt for something with more protein at your next meal.
+A brisk 10-minute walk after eating may be all you need to prevent or lessen a glucose spike.8 Other quick bursts of exercise can also help, such as 10 minutes of bodyweight squats, jumping jacks, lunges, and calf raises.9 It’s a good idea to drink plenty of water and opt for something with more protein at your next meal.

 What is the impact of glucose spikes?